 The high street is awash with business-ready black and brown versions in both smooth and pebble-grain leather, with interiors that house laptop sleeves, pen holders and numerous pockets for stowing smaller essentials.

-“Such a versatile product has now become an essential part of most men’s wardrobe, allowing them to easily transition from the work day into the evening,” says Crossick of Case London.
+“Such a versatile product has now become an essential part of most men’s wardrobe, allowing them to easily transition from the work day into the evening,” says Crossick.
 “Most brands are picking up on this and adding better organisation [to all bags].”

 Satchels and messenger bags are tricky territories.
 Get it wrong, and you risk looking like an emo teenager at a My Chemical Romance gig, but get it right, and you’re on the fast track to Mr Ripley levels of preppy.

 “No other bag suits modern living quite as perfectly as the messenger,” says Barbour’s director of menswear and accessories, Ian Bergin.
-“It’s classic, practical and masculine – it takes you back to a time when life was a lot simpler,” agrees Grenson owner and creative director Tim Little.
+Useful compartments, all easy access but also weather-proof, it’s a bag designed to be used on the move.
+“It’s classic, practical and masculine – it takes you back to a time when life was a lot simpler,” says Grenson owner and creative director Tim Little.

 “When worn across the body, it’s a true design classic,” says Debenhams’ head of menswear, Julian Fuller.
 “Canvas versions are great for the summer, but a real investment leather bag will last for seasons to come.”